IronSinew/recipebox/README.md

 ### Possible future features
 - [ ] "I made it" counter
 - [ ] Reviews/ratings
-- [ ] Roles for access to recipe manager as contributor
+- [ ] Roles for access to the recipe manager as a contributor